DylnH/DE-Engineering-Capstone/README.md

 - Use the new equipment in the Sigma Lab
 - Make a controller that's Console Compatible

-How will you measure the success of meeting each requirement?
 ### Timeline
 How do you plan on meeting each of your requirements?
 In what order will you complete each step?